TibTibbles/black-site-torrent/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: MNDWVE
+    subtitle: >-
-    subtitle: This challenge is NOT for the weak-minded.
+      This challenge is NOT for the weak-minded.
+You must rely on your senses, your wit, and most importantly-your will.
+In the time you've take
     styles:
       self:
         height: auto